Robust Anomaly Detection in Network Traffic: Evaluating Machine Learning Models on CICIDS2017: Literature Review

 Additionally, Moustafa and Slay~\cite{moustafa2016evaluation} and Chandola et al~\cite{chandola2009survey} laid the groundwork for anomaly detection benchmarks, emphasizing the importance of statistical diversity and outlier behavior in datasets like UNSW-NB15 and KDD99.

 Together, these studies demonstrate the evolution from signature-based IDS toward hybrid and anomaly-based methods.
 However, the trade-offs between generalization, accuracy, and interpretability remain open challenges—particularly in the context of unseen or evolving attack patterns.
+Similar challenges have also been observed in risk modeling tasks beyond cybersecurity, such as credit risk assessment using structural graph-based models~\cite{zhang2025credit}.